Plant Kingdom ( 11Th Neet )

 Explanation:

-#47.
-Which of the following correctly describes a gemma in liverworts?
+#50.
+Which of the following statements correctly describes the structure of the cell wall in Phaeophyceae?

 Previous